Browsing Tag

 “How are you?” in Tunisian Arabic

 In Tunisian Arabic, "How are you?" is written using the Latin script as: Chnahwelek?
-Using the Arabic script, it is written as: شنحولك؟ (Editor's note: Although Chnahwelek? is the indigenous way to ask "How are you?" and understood…
+(Chna7welek?)
+Using the Arabic script, it is written as: شنحولك؟ (Editor's note: In Tunisian Arabic, Chnahwelek? / شنحولك؟ is the most indigenous…

 “Hello” in Tunisian Arabic

-In Tunisian Arabic, "Hello" is written using the Latin script as: 3aslama (Asslema, Aslema) Using the Arabic script, it is written as: عسلامة Listen to this greeting pronounced (audio) Examples in sentences or…
+In Tunisian Arabic, "Hello" is written using the Latin script as: 3aslama (Asslema, Aslema) Using the Arabic script, it is written as: عسلامة (Editor's note: To learn all the popular ways to say and write "Hello" in Tunisian…

 “Good morning” in Tunisian Arabic

-In Tunisian Arabic, "Good Morning" is written using the Latin script as: Sbe7 lkhir Using the Arabic script, it is written as: صباح الخير Listen to this greeting pronounced (audio) Examples in sentences or statements…
+In Tunisian Arabic, "Good Morning" is written using the Latin script as: Sbe7 lkhir (Sbe7 lkher, Sbe7 el 5ir) Using the Arabic script, it is written as: صباح الخير (Editor's note: To read the popular ways that Tunisian Arabic…

 “Goodbye” (Bye) in Tunisian Arabic